SteveBarnett/human-centred/air.md

 4. Demand for skilled labour is reduced
 5. People are moved into roles that they're underpaid and overqualified for, in worse conditions

 The tech industry in particular leans towards trying to eliminating people from the process.
 It turns out human are good at building the [Torment Nexus](https://en.wikipedia.org/wiki/Torment_Nexus).
 But/and good at breaking it down.
 Again.

+Some examples of this in a broad sense:

+Related, but not quite the same thing:

+- Domestic technology like washing machines and vacuums.
+They were supposed to be labour-saving technology, but instead they upped the baseline of cleanliness.
+So that's meant more work, not less.
+- Internet speeds.
+As the speed of connections have gone up, the size of websites has gone up.
+So things aren't generally very fast, especially for the majority world on lower-end Android devices.

 #### Recall recent examples of "just tech, not magic"